 - SSL certificate

-The plans are purported to be WordPress-ready, and you can also use the Softaculous installer to install other apps such as AbanteCart or Joomla.
-DDoS protection should protect you from distributed denial of service attacks.
+The plans are said to be compatible with WordPress, and you can utilize the Softaculous installer to set up additional applications like AbanteCart or Joomla.
+The DDoS protection will safeguard you against distributed denial of service attacks.

 Performance should be assured, thanks to SSD storage (which is far faster and more reliable than HDD storage) and a 1 Gbps uplink.